kirito-k/Programming-Samples/README.md

 ## Programming Samples
 These are interview Q/A from Top Notch Tech-companies.
 Codes are written in simplest, well structured and optimal way in Python 3.</br>
 As they say, practice makes man perfect.
-Lets practice & grow together
+Lets practice & grow together.

 ### max_water (LeetCode #11) -
 Description - Given n non-negative integers representing walls, find most water that can be contained.</br>